Siderite: Carbonate iron ore

 Spathic iron ores are rich in manganese and have negligible phosphorus.
 This led to their one major benefit, connected with the Bessemer steel-making process.
-Although the first demonstrations by Bessemer in 1856 had been successful, later attempts to reproduce this were infamously failures.
-Work by the metallurgist Robert Forester Mushet discovered that the reason for this was the nature of the Swedish ores that Bessemer had innocently used, being very low in phosphorus.
+Although the first demonstrations by Bessemer in 1856 were successful, initial attempts by others to replicate his method infamously failed to produce good steel.
+Work by the metallurgist Robert Forester Mushet showed that the reason for the discrepancy was the nature of the Swedish ores that Bessemer had innocently used; they were very low in phosphorus.
 Using a typical European high-phosphorus ore in Bessemer's converter gave a poor quality steel.
-To produce high quality steel from a high-phosphorus ore, Mushet realised that he could operate the Bessemer converter for longer, burning off all the steel's impurities including the unwanted phosphorus and the essential carbon, but then re-adding carbon, with manganese, in the form of a previously obscure ferromanganese ore with no phosphorus, spiegeleisen.
+To produce high quality steel from a high-phosphorus ore, Mushet realised that he could operate the Bessemer converter for longer, burning off all the steel's impurities including the unwanted phosphorus, but also the carbon (which is an essential ingredient in steel), and then re-adding carbon, along with manganese, in the form of a previously obscure ferromanganese ore with no phosphorus, spiegeleisen.
 This created a sudden demand for spiegeleisen.
 Although it was not available in sufficient quantity as a mineral, steelworks such as that at Ebbw Vale in South Wales soon learned to make it from the spathic siderite ores.
-For a few decades, spathic ores were now in demand and this encouraged their mining.
-In time though, the original 'acidic' liner, made from siliceous sandstone or ganister, of the Bessemer converter was replaced by a 'basic' liner in the developed Gilchrist Thomas process.
-This removed the phosphorus impurities as slag, produced by chemical reaction with the liner, and no longer required spiegeleisen.
-From the 1880s demand for the ores fell once again and many of their mines, including those of the Brendon Hills, closed soon after.
+For a few decades, spathic ores were therefore in demand and this encouraged their mining.
+In time though, the original 'acidic' liner of the Bessemer converter, made from siliceous sandstone or ganister, was replaced by a 'basic' liner in the newer Gilchrist Thomas process.
+This removed the phosphorus impurities as slag produced by chemical reaction with the liner, and no longer required spiegeleisen.
+From the 1880s, demand for the ores fell once again and many of their mines, including those of the Brendon Hills, closed soon after.